Even the HSE is not exempt from Health and Safety prosecution.

 HSE’s admission means it accepted it had breached its duty under section 2 of the Health and Safety at Work Act 1974.
 As a government body, the UK regulator cannot face prosecution in the same way as private or commercial organisations.
 A Crown Censure is the maximum sanction a government body can receive.
 Although no financial penalty can be imposed on the HSE, once a Crown Censure has been accepted, it is an official record of the governmental body’s failure to meet the standards set out in law.

 The main issue was the failure to plan for the testing incident and take precautions.
 It reinforces the importance of Risk Assessments across your organisation.
 If you need any help carrying out Risk Assessments or training staff on the correct procedures please get in touch.
-We have a training course on 23rd January which specifically looks at how to conduct a Risk Assessment and identify hazards.
-Click here for more information.
-If you would like to book a place, contact us at firstname.lastname@example.org or call 01924 827869.Back to blog
+We have training courses which specifically look at how to conduct a Risk Assessment and identify hazards.
+If you would like to book a place, contact us at email@example.com or call 01924 827869.Back to blog